camerontredoux/nlp-bible-sa/README.md

 **Project maintenence**

 !!
 EVERYONE LOOK AT THIS AND CORRECT IT
 !!
-I DON'T KNOW WHAT EVERYONE DID !!
+I DON'T KNOW WHAT EVERYONE DID IN THE END!!
 - Collect the data
   - Olivia
   - Cameron